Conspiracy theories about Adolf Hitler's death: Later claims

 The first detailed investigation by Western powers began in November 1945 after Dick White, then head of counter-intelligence in the British sector of Berlin, had their agent Hugh Trevor-Roper investigate the matter to counter the Soviet claims.
 Trevor-Roper concluded that Hitler and Braun died by suicide in Berlin, expanding his report into a book in 1947.
 In April 1947, 45% of Americans polled thought Hitler was still alive.

 In 1946, an American miner and Baptist preacher named William Henry Johnson began sending out a series of letters under the pen name "Furrier No. 1", claiming to be the living Hitler and to have escaped with Braun to Kentucky.
 He alleged that tunnels were being dug to Washington, D.C., and that he would engage armies, nuclear bombs and invisible spaceships to take over the universe.
-Johnson was able to raise up to $15,000 (over $240,000 in 2025 currency), promising lofty incentives to his supporters, before being arrested on charges of mail fraud in mid-1956.
+Johnson was able to raise up to $15,000 (about $ currently), promising lofty incentives to his supporters, before being arrested on charges of mail fraud in mid-1956.

 In the introduction to the 1947 American book Who Killed Hitler?, US intelligence officer William F. Heimlich asserts that a one-day investigation of the Führerbunker grounds produced no evidence of Hitler's death.
 The book itself asserts that Reichsführer-SS Heinrich Himmler introduced a double to the bunker in hopes of keeping Hitler alive.
 Himmler then purportedly conspired with Hitler's physician to kill the dictator via poison, with Hitler's adjutant Otto Günsche apparently delivering a coup de grace-style gunshot to a corpse at the time of the recorded suicide.
 The book suggests that, barring further revelations, Hitler's death remained "a mystery without an ending", but argues that the myth of his survival was Soviet propaganda to motivate "Communist totalitarian" forces against "the continuing menace of Fascism".
 (Note: The book considers the survival of Hitler's secretary Martin Bormann probable, citing a 12 July 1945 Soviet report that they had captured him.)
 According to historian Luke Daly-Groves, declassified American intelligence files show that certain information from the investigations of Hitler's death was kept from Heimlich "because higher-ranking American intelligence officers were aware that he was attempting to capitalise on sensational rumours".
 Daly-Groves contends that Heimlich's statements in the 1947 book proved these suspicions to be correct, and that his arguments show that he was not fully informed of the evidence.
 Historian Richard J. Evans states that Heimlich resented "being side-lined in favour of Trevor-Roper's investigation [and was] ill informed" and that the story about Hitler being murdered on Himmler's orders "has never been taken seriously by historians".